amlucas0xff/blog/content/page/search/index.md

 # Search

-Use the search box below to find content across the blog.
+Use the search functionality below to find content across the blog.